cds-astro/cds-moc-rust/crates/cli/README.md

     minus         Performs the logical operation 'AND(left, NOT(right))' between 2 MOCs (= left minus right) sfold         Returns the union of the T-MOCs associated to S-MOCs intersecting the given S-MOC.
 Left: S-MOC,
                   right: ST-MOC, res: T-MOC
+    split         Split the disjoint parts of the MOC into distinct MOCs, SMOC only.
+WARNING: this may create a lot of files, use first option `--count`
     tfold         Returns the union of the S-MOCs associated to T-MOCs intersecting the given T-MOC.
 Left: T-MOC,
                   right: ST-MOC, res: S-MOC
     union         Performs a logical 'OR' between 2 MOCs (= MOC union)